fabulous-dev/Fabulous/docs/tools.md

 {% include_relative contents.md %}

-Experimental Live Update
+Live Update
 ------

-There is a prototype LiveUpdate mechanism available.
+There is an experimental LiveUpdate mechanism available.
 The aim of this is primarily to enable modifying the `view` function in order to see the effect of adjusting of visual options.

 Some manual set-up is required.
 The following assumes your app is called `SqueakyApp`: